-The Fire Administration (5101) is responsible for all operations of the agency.
-Headed by the Chief of Department, the duties of fire administration include preparation and control of the annual operating budget, administration of the fire data processing systems (NFIRS), recruitment and enlistment of new employees, the provision of in-service training and education, continued evaluation of the agency and its programs and planning and for future service needs, managing of the city’s Code Compliance Section,.
+The Fire Administration is responsible for all operations of the agency.
+Headed by the Chief of Department, the duties of fire administration include preparation and control of the annual operating budget, administration of the fire data processing systems (NFIRS), recruitment and enlistment of new employees, the provision of in-service training and education, continued evaluation of the agency and its programs, and planning for future service needs.
 This division also administers an efficient, ongoing program for the maintenance, retention, disbursement, preservation of incident reports and other agency records in accordance with the Administrative Code of the Florida Statutes.

 The Fire Administration staff includes the Chief of Department, Deputy Fire Chief, Division Chief of Firefighter Health, Safety & Training, the Finance and Administration Section Chief and two Technical Assistants.